ChicoState/sound-space/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# DEVELOPMENT

+## to use docker
+ - you must be in the parent dir soundspace/(you are here)
+ - you must first run `bash docker_manage.sh setup`
+ - once you have done this you can use docker with the `dm` command
+ - for help see `dm help`